-Panamanian percussionist Carlos Camacho (b.
+Panamanian percussionist Dr. Carlos Camacho (b.
 1989) is on the percussion faculty of the Ohio Wesleyan University and the Cincinnati College-Conservatory of Music preparatory department.
-Recent activities include performances with the Louisville Orchestra, The Chattanooga Symphony Orchestra, The Kentucky Symphony Orchestra, The Pittsburgh Festival Orchestra, Resonance Works Pittsburgh, Alia Musica, Tepki Music Collective and a tour with the YOA Orchestra of the Americas through central america (Panamá, Costa Rica, Nicaragua, Guatemala, El Salvador, and Belize).
+Recent activities include performances with the Louisville Orchestra, The Chattanooga Symphony Orchestra, The Kentucky Symphony Orchestra, The Pittsburgh Festival Orchestra, Resonance Works Pittsburgh, Alia Musica, Tepki Music Collective and a tour with the YOA Orchestra of the Americas through Central America (Panamá, Costa Rica, Nicaragua, Guatemala, El Salvador, and Belize).
 He has also performed with groups such as the Symphony of the Americas, the Pittsburgh Noise Orchestra and the National Symphony of Panama, which whom he performed as soloist on several occasions.
 He has made appearances at festivals such as the Rome Music Festival (Italy), Santa Catarina Music Festival (Brazil), The Eastern Music Festival (USA) the Whats!on Festival and the Pittsburgh Festival of New Music, among others.

 Some awards include the Thomas Craigie Wagner II Percussion Scholarship, The Texas PAS chapter Percussion scholarship (Pro-Mark) and the Good Neighbor scholarship.
 Also, an award for outstanding musicianship in the Berklee College of Music world Scholarship Tour auditions 07, resulting on a full scholarship to study at their Five Weeks Summer Performance Program.
 His piece, “π, for vibraphone and glassware” won the Fisher Tull Composition Award on 2011.